PLEASE, NOTE:

 Can I submit a baptismal certificate?

-• ITALIAN RECORDS: If there were no registries in existence at the time of your ancestors’ birth, you will have to submit: a parish baptismal certificate with the authentication of the pastor’s signature by the authorised bishop’s office,The written response from the town hall (Comune) IN ITALY confirming the non-existence of a registry office on the date in question.
+- ITALIAN RECORDS: If there were no registries in existence at the time of your ancestors’ birth, you will have to submit: a parish baptismal certificate with the authentication of the pastor’s signature by the authorised bishop’s office; a written response from the town hall (Comune) IN ITALY confirming the non-existence of a registry office on the date in question.
 Otherwise a civil record of birth (birth certificate) is required and must be obtained from the Comune IN ITALY where the birth was registered.

-• RECORDS FROM OTHER COUNTRIES: NO – you must provide the civil record of birth (BIRTH CERTIFICATE) of your ancestor (unless the written statement obtained from the foreign vital records office is deemed sufficient by this office along with other supporting documentation).
+- RECORDS FROM OTHER COUNTRIES: NO – you must provide the civil record of birth (BIRTH CERTIFICATE) of your ancestor (unless the written statement obtained from the foreign vital records office is deemed sufficient by this office along with other supporting documentation).

 Which vital records do I need?